Panic at the ISCO: time-varying double-peaked broad lines from evolving accretion disks are common amongst optically variable AGN: Spectroscopic classification of DPEs

 \subsection{Selection of variable broad-line AGN with SDSS spectroscopy}

 To produce a parent sample of 1549 optically variable broad-line AGN we started with the 5000 variable AGN identified in ZTF time-domain survey data in \citet{Ward2021AGNsFacility} and required the AGN to have redshifts $z<0.4$ and to have an increase in flux of 1.5 magnitudes in either the g- or r-band difference image photometry and to be classified as GALAXY AGN BROADLINE' or `QSO BROADLINE' in the SDSS DR14 spectroscopic catalog \citep{Blanton2017SloanUniverse}.
-The redshift distribution of the AGN sample, split into sub-classes of DPEs and `normal' broad-line AGN, is shown later in Figure \ref{fig:sampleprop}.

 In order to find the AGN with double-peaked broad lines amongst the sample of 1549 broad-line AGN, we modeled the archival SDSS spectra of the AGN.
 We first used Penalized Pixel Fitting (pPXF) \citep{Cappellari2003,Cappellari2017ImprovingFunctions} to model and subtract the stellar continuum and absorption lines.
 The continuum-subtracted spectra of the full AGN sample have been made available in a github repo containing the intermediate data products\footnote{https://github.com/charlotteaward/ZTF-DPEs}.